vinodmeesap/cordova-background-geolocation/docs/README.md

 ####`onHttp(successFn, failureFn)`

-The `successFn` will be executed for each successful HTTP request.  `failureFn` will be executed on HTTP failure.
+The `successFn` will be executed for each successful HTTP request where the response-code is one of `200`, `201` or `204`.  `failureFn` will be executed for all other HTTP response codes.
 The `successFn` and `failureFn` will be provided a single `response {Object}` parameter with the following properties:

 ######@param {Integer} status.
 The HTTP status
 ######@param {String} responseText The HTTP response as text.